 Right of Abode In Ghana

-We assist Ghanaians who has lost their Ghanaian citizenship
+We assist Ghanaians who have lost their Ghanaian citizenship.

 Right of Abode is akin to Indefinite Residence Permit.
 The holder is generally not subject to immigration control and may engage in work or employment without the need to obtain a work permit.

 The second category of Right of Abode may be granted to a person of African descent in the Diaspora.
-Unlike the Ghanaian who have lost their citizenship, a Diaspora must, among other requirements, show that they meet the residency requirement.
-In other words, they must have resided in Ghana for a minimum period of time before they are eligible to apply.
+Unlike the Ghanaians who have lost their citizenship, a Diaspora must, among other requirements, show that they meet the residency requirement.
+In other words, they must have resided in Ghana for a minimum period before they are eligible to apply.

-In all applications for Right of Abode, we are able to assess the eligibility requirements for the permit, advise on relevant supporting documentation, complete relevant application forms, draft and review supporting letters in support of the application, and to engage with the GIS officials to ensure that application is processed within time.
+In all applications for Right of Abode, we can assess the eligibility requirements for the permit, advise on relevant supporting documentation, complete relevant application forms, draft and review supporting letters in support of the application, and engage with the GIS officials to ensure that the application is processed within time.

 Complete the form below to request a text back from our legal experts.